ObelusFamily/Anythink-Market-1rkvd/frontend/readme.md

 What if docker isn't working?
 1. Make sure that you have downloaded the latet version, or update the version you are using.
-   Instructions on how to do both can be found here -> https://www.docker.com/
+   Instructions on how to do both can be found here: https://www.docker.com/

 Make sure your server is up and running to serve requests.